Medicare Open Enrollment: Here's What You Need to Know

-All Medicare beneficiaries should have received the 2025 Medicare & You Handbook this month.
+All Medicare beneficiaries should have received the 2025 Medicare & You Handbook in October.
 The handbook includes a summary of Medicare benefits, provides answers to Frequently Asked Questions, and lists available health and drug plans in Pennsylvania.
 In addition, Medicare beneficiaries should receive their Annual Notice of Change (ANOC) from their current health or drug plan by September 30th.
 The ANOC includes detailed information about changes in costs and coverage for 2025.
 If a Medicare plan will not continue in 2025, plan enrollees should receive a notice by early October stating their plan will be ending on December 31st.

 Medicare Advantage and Part D Plan Marketing